MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="next"></a>What's New? ##

-* **MBC v3.0** - The latest MBC release includes behavior detection information, expanded descriptions, and new properties, such as version and created and modified dates.
+* **MBC v3.1** - The MBC 3.1 release includes additional code snippets, expanded descriptions, and updated links.

 * **STIX 2.1 Representation** - MBC content is available in an updated STIX format based on the new [STIX 2.1 Malware Behavior Extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications/malware-behavior-8e9).